North Texas Dog Trainers.

 beat on them..

-let the dog think..You cannot train like your work
+dog think..You cannot train like your work ethics..You

-go duck hunting...Scruffy has realized this is now
+duck hunting...Scruffy has realized this is now is now

-work...Keep it upbeat and he will bounce back) Take
+work...Keep it upbeat and he will bounce Take Take

-a walk brake with him (On leash)..Let him do some
+back)back)a walk brake with him (On leash)..Let him do

-commands he is VERY SUCCESSFUL at..
-This will
+some a walk a walk commands he is VERY SUCCESSFUL

-transfer the confidence to the force drill..Pet him
+at..
+This will transfer the confidence to the force drill..Pet

 UPBEAT..